-“This is far from the truth,” Ms. Dawson says, mentioning a survey finding 97 percent of trial participants experienced respectful treatment and care exceeding their expectations.
+“This is far from the truth,” Ms. Dawson says.
 Often, patients will not even feel like they are part of a study because clinical trials incorporate the best available medicine.
 Researchers will then adjust treatment to see if enhancements can improve patients’ quality of life or response rates.

 Myth 4: Clinical research patients are taking sugar pills

 Researchers never use sugar pills in place of the best known treatment for a given cancer, and they are very rarely used in clinical cancer trials whatsoever, Ms. Dawson says.
 “Patients who join clinical trials will never sacrifice quality of care.”

 Myth 5: Health insurance won’t cover the cost